rutgerblom/SDDC.Lab/FirstPod.md

 The Ansible controller is the machine from which you will run the Ansible scripts.
 We recommend installing a modern version of [Ubuntu](https://ubuntu.com/download) on a dedicated virtual machine.
 This VM can be connected to any VLAN as long as it:

+* Can access the physical ESXi host
-* Can Reach the Lab-Routers segment and the Pod networks behind the [VyOS](https://www.vyos.io/) router.
+* Can reach the Lab-Routers segment and the Pod networks behind the [VyOS](https://www.vyos.io/) router.
 * Has Internet access.

 ### Software